Alduino/api-utils/README.md

 ### `Endpoint<Request, Response>`

 Tells the library how and where to send a request.
-An `Endpoint` has two keys:
+An `Endpoint` has three keys:

+#### `apiContext`

+This is the React context returned from `createContext()` that specifies information like the base URL and default request options.

 #### `getKey(request: Request)`